viraj-kamat/illumio-challenge/README.md

 Refinements :
-1. If we try to store all ipaddress in a lookup table, we can assumne that the memory footprint could be as high as 4gb (rule per ip is a byte at least).
+1. If we try to store all ipaddress in a lookup table, we can assume that the memory footprint could be as high as 4gb (rule per ip is a byte at least).
 What is the best way to store ips - search-tree/graphs, etc

 2. Are there prexisting python modules that could be leveraged to help us with rule-storage and lookup.